 “Decisions are uninformed, avoidable incidents occur, employees work toward different goals, and opportunities are missed,” consultants concluded in a 2019 landmark report.
 The study was used as a guide in the following years, but internal problems have persisted.

-The board has held several executive session in recent months to talk about Mr. Davis’s contract, which is set to expire in June 2025.
+The board has held several executive sessions in recent months to talk about Mr. Davis’s contract, which is set to expire in June 2025.
 He was making $211,500 in 2023, according to SSA records.

 Rob Ranney, the Nantucket governor, praised Mr. Davis in a statement Tuesday.